Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Parameterizing the Energy Dissipation Rate

 \section{Parameterizing the Energy Dissipation Rate}

-Earlier in Fig.~\ref{fig3}, we have plotted normalized OLS values against one another.
-It is plausible that the apparent data collapse is simply due to self-correlation as same variables (i.e., $\mathcal{L}$, $N$, and $S$) appear in both abscissa and ordinate.
+Earlier in Fig.~\ref{fig3}, we plotted normalized OLS values against one another.
+It is plausible that the apparent data collapse is simply due to self-correlation as the same variables (i.e., $\mathcal{L}$, $N$, and $S$) appear in both abscissa and ordinate.
 To further probe into this problematic issue, we produce Fig.~\ref{fig4}.
 Here, we basically plot normalized $\overline{\varepsilon}$ as functions of normalized $\overline{e} N$, $\overline{e} S$, $\sigma_w^2 N$, and $\sigma_w^2 S$, respectively.
 These plots have completely independent abscissa and ordinate terms and do not suffer from self-correlation.
-Please note that the appearance of $Re_b$ and $Ri_b$ in these figures are due to the normalization of variables in DNS; Appendix~3 provides further details.
-Throughout the paper, the subscript ``$n$'' is used to denote a normalized variable.
+Please note that the appearance of $Re_b$ and $Ri_b$ in these figures is due to the normalization of variables in DNS.
+The definitions of all the normalized variables (e.g., $\overline{\varepsilon}_n$) are provided in Appendix~3.

 It is clear that the plots in the left panel of Fig.~\ref{fig4}, which involve $N$, do not show any universal scaling.
-For low $CR$ values, normalized $\overline{\varepsilon}$ values do not go to zero; this behavior is physically realistic.
+For low $CR$ values, normalized $\overline{\varepsilon}$ values do not go to zero; this behaviour is physically realistic.
 One cannot expect $\overline{\varepsilon}$ to go to zero for neutral condition (i.e., $N \to 0$).
-With increasing cooling rates, the curves seem to converge to an asymptotic curve which passes through the origin.
+With increasing cooling rates, the curves seem to converge to an asymptotic curve that passes through the origin.
 As $\overline{e}$ or $\sigma_w$ continually reduces with increasing stability, one does expect $\overline{\varepsilon}$ to approach zero.

-In a seminal paper, Deardorff~\cite{deardorff80} proposed a parameterization for $\overline{\varepsilon}$ which for strongly stratified condition approaches to $0.25 \overline{e} N$.
-In Fig.~\ref{fig4} (top-left panel), we overlaid this line $\overline{\varepsilon} = 0.25 \overline{e} N$ on the DNS-generated data.
+In a seminal paper, \citeauthor{deardorff80}~\cite{deardorff80} proposed a parametrization for $\overline{\varepsilon}$, which for strongly stratified conditions approaches $0.25 \overline{e} N$.
+In Fig.~\ref{fig4} (top-left panel), we overlaid $\overline{\varepsilon} = 0.25 \overline{e} N$ on the DNS-generated data.
 Clearly, it only overlaps with the simulated data at the strongly stratified region.
 If $\overline{\varepsilon} = 0.25 \overline{e} N$ is used in the definition of $L_{OZ}$, after simplification, one gets $L_{OZ} = L_b/2$.
 The line $L_b = 2 L_{OZ}$ is drawn in Fig.~\ref{fig3}.
 As would be anticipated, it only overlaps with the simulated data when the OLS values are the smallest (signifying strongly stable condition).